 Treatment Options for Unexplained Fainting

-- Consuming adequate fluid and salt
+- Consuming adequate fluid.

-- Standing up slowly
+- Standing up slowly when changing positions from sitting to standing.

 Treatment With Medication